Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Performance Analysis

 \subsubsection{Recursive analysis of the alarm packets}

-In this section, we aim to find the \gls{pmf} of the number of alarm packets in frame $t+1$, $n_a(t+1)$, as a function of the \gls{pmf} of $n_a(t)$.
+In this section, we find the \gls{pmf} of the number of alarm packets in frame $t+1$, $n_a(t+1)$, as a function of the \gls{pmf} of $n_a(t)$.

-Assuming the statistic $n_a(t)$ is established\footnote{The analysis is valid considering the initial condition $n_n(0) = n_a(1) \sim \mathrm{B}(N, \alpha)$ to start the iterative process.}, we can proceed to analyze the \gls{pmf} of $n_w(t)$, which is influenced by the number of alarm packets $n_a(t)$ generated and by the number of queries $n_q(t)$ received.
+Based on the statistics of $n_a(t)$\footnote{The analysis is valid considering the initial condition $n_a(1) = n_n(0)$.}, we proceed to analyze the \gls{pmf} of $n_w(t)$, which is influenced by the number of generated alarm packets $n_a(t)$ and the number of queries received $n_q(t)$.
 Through the law of total probability, we have

 where the expression $\mathcal{P}(n_w(t) = j|n_q(t) = q, n_a(t) = i)$ denotes the probability that, given $q$ queries received, exactly $j$ nodes out of $i$ nodes with alarms receive the \gls{wus}, given $N$, and $Q$.
-Following Assumption~\ref{assu:queries}, and specifically the random sampling without replacement of the nodes' \gls{id}, this conditional \gls{pmf} can be determined by combinatorial analysis, obtaining:

-Eq.~\eqref{eq: prob(n_w=j|nq,na)} can be explained as follows.
-When $Q \leq q;\, q > j; \, j \leq Q < N$ and $i \geq j$, the denominator accounts for all possible combinations of selecting $Q$ nodes out of the $N$ available ones.
-Meanwhile, the numerator represents the combinations where $j$ nodes in the alarm state receive the \gls{wus}, while the remaining $Q - j$ nodes do not.
-If instead, $Q > q$, the number of devices that can receive a \gls{wus} is lower than the number of available $Q$ slots; therefore, the denominator accounts for all possible combinations of selecting $q$ nodes out of $N$, and the numerator represents the number of combinations where $j$ nodes with alarms receive the \gls{wus}, while the remaining $q - j$ nodes do not.
-On the contrary, if $Q \geq N$ and $q \leq Q$, all the nodes receive a \gls{wus}, and so $\mathcal{P}(n_w(t) = j|n_q(t) = q, n_a(t) = i) = 1$ if and only if $i = j$.
+The previous conditioned \gls{pmf} depends on the \gls{pmf} of the number of query generated, $n_q(t)$, assumed to be known by the \gls{bs} and tunable at the cloud level.
+An example of this \gls{pmf} for a simple solution is given in Sec.~\ref{sec:results}.
 To simplify the notation, we denote

 Once the statistic of the alarmed nodes receiving a \gls{wus} is known, we can analyze the remaining number of nodes in the alarm state, $n_p(t)$, which do not receive the \gls{wus} during the pull sub-frame and will attempt to access the channel within the push sub-frame.
 According to~\eqref{eq:np-def}, the \gls{pmf} of $n_p(t)$ can be expressed as